Bart Verhaeghe: Royal Belgian Football Association

 In 2013, the Pro League delegated Verhaeghe to the Executive Committee of the RBFA.
 Three years later he took up the position of director and became Vice Chairman.
 Together with former chairman Gérard Linard, Verhaeghe reorganised the association which made a loss of 8 million Euro in 2016, into a financially healthy federation.
 Verhaeghe and Linard rolled out a code of ethics for all RBFA employees and partners.
-The rules of good governance were adopted with a professional management team that, under the leadership of CEO Peter Bossaert, was given the keys to manage the operational management of the RBFA.
+The rules of good governance were adopted with a professional management team that was given the keys to manage the operational management of the RBFA.

 Verhaeghe was also chairman of the Technical Committee.
 Together with Mehdi Bayat and Chris Van Puyvelde he appointed Roberto Martínez as national coach.
-Verhaeghe was head of delegation at the World Cup in Russia where the Red Devils won bronze.

-Verhaeghe was also chairman of the Technical Committee.
-Together with Mehdi Bayat and Chris Van Puyvelde he appointed Roberto Martínez as national coach.
-Verhaeghe was head of delegation at the World Cup in Russia where the Red Devils won bronze.
+Verhaeghe was head of delegation at the World Cup in Russia where the Red Devils won bronze, the best result ever in the history of Belgian football.

 In June 2019, Verhaeghe resigned from the RBFA so that he could focus on Club Brugge and his other professional activities.
+However, in 2022, the football association included Verhaeghe in the task force to appoint Roberto Martinez's successor as national team coach of the Red Devils.
+This led to the appointment of Italian-German Domenico Tedesco as the Belgian national team coach since february 2023.